ktaka-ccmp/usb_debian64/README.md

 ./install.sh sda
 ```
 > [!CAUTION]
-> **Please pay special caution, so as not to wipe the content of wrong target USB or SSD!!**
+> **Pay special attention so as not to wipe the content of wrong target USB or SSD!!**

 ## Boot the system